I get commissions for purchases made through links in this post.

 ReSharper is a must-have Visual Studio extension for all developers.
 Not only does it incorporate the refactoring techniques from the Refactoring book, but it also has a number of coding features that make a developers life easier.
 It has already saved me a TON of time developing.
 Why are you still reading this?!?
 GO BUY IT NOW!

 Since we are talking about ASP.NET, this is my current web framework that I absolutely love.
 Ever since the Internet arrived and Microsoft introduced Classic ASP, I've been a Microsoft advocate (maybe even evangelist?).
-While this site contains a number of ASP.NET MVC posts, I continue to focus on ASP.NET-related web techologies along with web performance since it's such an issue with most websites today.
+While this site contains a number of ASP.NET MVC (and Core!) posts, I continue to focus on ASP.NET-related web techologies along with web performance since it's such an issue with most websites today.

 Every once in a while, you find a technology that will change how you build applications.
 SignalR is one of those technologies from Microsoft that I absolutely love.
 I remember a long time ago when AJAX came on the scene around 2002-ish.
 I mentioned that the lines between a fat-client and website were beginning to blur.